standardforever/alx-low_level_programming-1/0x00-hello_world/README.md

-My first hello world project on C programming language
+My first Hello_world in c programming language at ALX